Brands and Horns

 New or Vintage?

 In this author’s opinion, the new horns today are not up to snuff compared to older ones.
 This is especially true of the baritones.
 They are far too often neglected or not even produced at all by newer companies.
-Selmer has been constantly behind in their baritone models since at least the 70′s — there is still no series III baritone, let alone a reference model.
-And there was no Mark VII produced because they were so behind they eventually just started putting out the new model as Series I’s.
+Selmer has been constantly behind in their baritone models since at least the ’70s — there was no Mark VII produced because they were so behind they eventually just started putting out the new model as Series I’s.
 Borgani makes great horns, but their baritone has been “coming soon” for about 5 years now.
 There may be good new horns out there today, but the majority are not great and they certainly don’t compare to those of yesteryear.
 And perhaps the companies aren’t to be blamed.
 There simply is not a large enough market for professional quality baritones to justify producing great horns.
+That being said there are a huge number of new horn manufacturers starting up shop, it is my hope that with time, practice and research the new horns produced will someday rival any made before.

 There are some upsides to a new horn: